 You will need an existing MySQL database and non-root user to continue with the installation.
 Please see our Setting Up MySQL tutorial for how to do this if you are unsure.

 The next thing we need to do is get our environment setup for the panel.
-To do this, run the command below and follow the prompts.
-Please be aware that the script will first ask if you want to edit a setting (and show the current value).
-You will need to answer
+To do this, run the commands below and follow the prompts.

 After you've configured the environment, we need to configure email handling.
 To do that, enter the command below and follow the prompts.
 If you would like to use PHP's

 We can now setup the database.
 This is an automatic process that only requires you enter the command below.

 This command will ask if you are sure you want to continue on a live environment, tell it yes.

 Once the database is setup we then need to seed the database with nest information.
 To do so, run the command below.

 Finally, we need to create an admin account on the system.
 Run the command below and follow the prompts to do so.

 php artisan p:user:make

 Passwords for the user must include mixed case, at least one number, and at least 8 characters.
 The script will fail otherwise.